cluesurf/leaf-mark/readme.md

 our own eyes.
 Playing with minimum potential stuff for way back when haha 🤷_

+Imagine pre-language when we just barely figured out sounds.
+Sounds could be combined into 2s, 3s, 4s even, probably 1-syllable at most to begin.
+And they would be like magic.

+This is representing that hypothetical experience, mesmerized by sounds, sequencing them into short syllables.
+And the leaves on sticks would have been easy to tear off a plant and create real quick without much preparation.

 <p align="center">
   <img src='https://github.com/cluesurf/leaf-mark/blob/make/view/glyphs-2025-11-15-4.png?raw=true' />
 </p>